codership/galera/Docs_tommi/python3/source/weightedquorum.rst

 nodes, which are connected to each other, but not to nodes in other components.

-..
-A component is not formed until all nodes agree on the component membership.
-If consensus cannot be reached before a configurable timeout, the network is considered too unstable for replication.
-   *What happens in this case?
-The entire cluster fails?*

 In such a situation, only one of the components can continue to modify the database state to avoid history divergence.
 This component is called the Primary Component (PC).
-In normal operation, the Galera cluster is a PC.
-When cluster partitioning happens, Galera invokes a special quorum algorithm to select a PC that guarantees that there is no more than one primary component in the cluster.
+In normal operation, the *Galera Cluster* is a PC.
+When cluster partitioning happens, *Galera Cluster* invokes a special quorum algorithm to select a PC that guarantees that there is no more than one primary component in the cluster.

-See also chapter :ref:`Galera Arbitrator <Galera Arbitrator>`.
+.. seealso:: Chapter :ref:`Galera Arbitrator <Galera Arbitrator>`

 -------------------
  Weighted Quorum